quic-mtuttle/aimet/Docs/userguide/quantization_workflow.rst

 .. image:: ../images/quant_use_case_3.PNG

-1. Quantization-aware training
+3. Quantization-aware training
 ------------------------------

-:term:`Quatization-aware training` (QAT) enables you to fine-tune a model with quantization operations (QDQ) inserted in the model graph.
+Quatization-aware training (QAT) enables you to fine-tune a model with quantization operations (QDQ) inserted in the model graph.
 In effect, it makes the model parameters robust to quantization noise.

 Compared to PTQ: